MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

         ```powershell
         Connect-MicrosoftTeams
         ```
-    2. In the Sign in window, sign in as the Teams admin - Joni Sherman (JoniS@&lt;YourTenant&gt;.onmicrosoft.com).
+    2. In the Sign-in window, sign in as the Teams admin - Joni Sherman (JoniS@&lt;YourTenant&gt;.onmicrosoft.com).

-        When the sign in was successful, several information about the signed in user and the tenant are displayed.
+        When the sign-in was successful, several information about the signed-in user and the tenant are displayed.

 5. Explore **Microsoft Teams PowerShell module**